You’re preparing for your first year of teaching and searching for new teacher must haves.

 32. Mini Laminator

-Save time having your posters laminated by keeping your own little portable laminating machine in your classroom.
+Save time having your posters laminated by keeping your own little portable laminating machine.

 33. Label Maker